 - Solid & hazardous waste (coal ash, Superfund, etc.)

-Andrea L. Delgado joined Earthjustice’s Policy and Legislation team in May 2012 to develop and implement legislative and administrative strategy for Earthjustice’s environmental health issue priorities, working with Congress and federal agencies to strengthen our national chemicals policy and protect the public from hazardous waste, chemicals and pesticides that threaten their health and well-being in the workplace and within their communities.
-Andrea also serves on the Advisory Board of Voces Verdes (Green Voices), a growing coalition of Latino organizations and leaders calling for climate solutions.
+Andrea L. Delgado joined Earthjustice’s Policy and Legislation team in May 2012 to develop and implement legislative and administrative strategy for Earthjustice’s environmental health issue priorities.
+Andrea works with Congress and federal agencies to strengthen our national chemicals policy to protect the public and the most vulnerable segments of our population from hazardous waste and pesticides that threaten their health and well-being in their workplaces and communities.

-Prior to joining Earthjustice, Andrea served as Senior Policy Analyst and Communications Manager for the Labor Council for Latin American Advancement (LCLAA), a nonprofit affiliated with the AFL-CIO and the Change to Win federation.
+Prior to joining Earthjustice, Andrea served as Senior Policy Analyst and Communications Manager for the Labor Council for Latin American Advancement (LCLAA), a nonprofit affiliated with the AFL-CIO and the Change to Win federation where she worked on occupational health and safety issues impacting vulnerable workers.
 Andrea’s work on environmental issues started in 2008 when she was selected to serve as the first Fellow of the National Latino Coalition on Climate Change (NLCCC), a nonprofit where she led research initiatives, national and regional outreach and education efforts to engage Latinos in a dialogue about climate change and the nexus of environmental issues and public health.

 For her work on labor and environmental issues, in 2011, Andrea won the MillerCoors Líder of the Year Award, a national competition among 12 outstanding Latinos nominated for their leadership and contributions to their communities.
 In 2013, PODER Magazine named Andrea among its “Top 100 Green Latino Leaders” who are staking out a fierce presence in the green movement.